-The distribution and accumulation of floating marine debris in the Black Sea during the last few decades are analysed by the help of numerical modelling.
-An approach based on a mesoscale circulation model combined with a particle tracking model is applied.
-It is established that the litter distribution is nearly independent of the source location and is mainly controlled by the basin circulation system.
-The western gyre predominantly accumulates floating debris in summer.
-After the integration of the main cyclonic current in winter, the debris in the inner basin moves east.
+An approach based on a mesoscale circulation model combined with a particle tracking model established that the litter distribution is nearly independent of the source location and is mainly controlled by the basin circulation system of the Black Sea.
+The western gyre predominantly accumulates floating debris seasonally After the integration of the main cyclonic current in winter, the debris in the inner basin moves east.
 Retention zones along the south-western coast persist in time.
-The mean particle stranding time is estimated at about 200 days.
-Accumulation zones along the south-eastern and eastern coast are abundant in summer, and then move further northeast and north.
 Simulations demonstrate an increasing litter accumulation in summer on the North Western Shelf and shelf break.
+(Maladinova et al., 2020).